-Rains have been erratic in the recent years.
+Rains have been erratic in recent years.
 Groundwater can only gather in a lowered water table so that the water from the sea can be distilled as it passes through the sediments.
 Although there is an amount of filtering that is happening, TDS (Total Dissolved Solids) levels indicate that the water is still not drinkable unless distilled thoroughly.
-The experiments conducted by US National Institute of Health at the mega-deltas of Bangladesh and India, state that 25 million people are at risk of drinking ‘saline’ water.
+The experiments conducted by the US National Institute of Health at the mega-deltas of Bangladesh and India, state that 25 million people are at risk of drinking ‘saline’ water.
 This might lead to adverse consequences for health, such as hypertension and cardiovascular diseases.

 Reasons of Contamination

 Coastal areas are known for their scenic beauty.
 However, many of us may not know that the beautiful coastal areas face a lot of drinking water problems.
 Though the places have abundant water, the saline water is not fit for drinking.
 Sadly, approximately 117 million (14.2%) people live in coastal areas and yet face drinking water problems.
-The people residing in coastal areas are highly dependent on boring wells, tankers or municipal water supply.
+The people residing in coastal areas are highly dependent on boring wells, tankers, or municipal water supply.
 The contamination of water can be attributed to a number of reasons.
 Some of them are:

 High TDS Level

 Sea water has an excessive amount of salt which makes it unfit for consumption.
 High TDS levels give a flat, bitter and unpleasant taste to drinking water.
 The high level of TDS also increases the chances of sea water getting infiltrated into drinking water supplied in the coastal areas.
-This is the reason why RO water purifiers for home are ideal for coastal areas.
+This is the reason why RO water purifiers for homes are ideal for coastal areas.

 Sea water also has a high level of chloride, which not only affects the environment but also human health.
-High levels of chloride in water leads to respiratory problems, heart diseases, and increased blood pressure.
-If used for watering plants, it can contaminate the crops as well as seafood and indirectly enter human body.
+High levels of chloride in water lead to respiratory problems, heart diseases, and increased blood pressure.
+If used for watering plants, it can contaminate the crops as well as seafood and indirectly enter the human body.

 The Possible Solution

 The scarcity of pure drinking water is increasing day by day.
 Also are the risks in consuming untreated groundwater or surface water.
 Climate change is making rainfall unpredictable.
-To fight against such threats, the governments and private organisations around the world are trying to come up with easy and cost-effective methods of purifying water.
+To fight against such threats, governments and private organizations around the world are trying to come up with easy and cost-effective methods of purifying water.
 RO purifying method seems to be the best solution so far for coastal regions.
 Unless we clean the natural resources of water, technological alternatives are the only way.